 Silverwood is definetly one of the most isolated amusement parks in the country and it's certainly an interesting park.
 It seems very much like a typical amusement park.
 It really reminds me of some of the oldest amusment parks in the country, like Kennywood and Lake Compounce.
 It gives off a very similar vibe as these parks.
 Yeah, there's a big difference as Silverwood came into existance in the late 1980s and is only 4 years older than I am.
 But the atmosphere they have is incredibly similar to those parks that are 100 years older.
 It has a really good coaster collection, a great flat ride collection, mixing old classic flat rides with new state of the art rides, and it has a nice atmosphere.
 Yeah, it's fairly rural, just out in the countryside, but I like it.
 Silverwood is a park that does not need to go above and beyond, as there really is no competition for Silverwood.
-It is the only amusement park in Idaho, and the closest park is 5 hours away, and while I haven't been there, I don't have super high expectations.
+It is the only amusement park in Idaho, and the closest other park is 5 hours away, and while I haven't been there, I don't have super high expectations.
 But Silverwood still really puts out a really good coaster collection.
 Their wooden coasters are really good, and some of the better ones without a doubt, and they do have a really good modern steel coaster with Aftershock.
 Yeah, there are clones out there.
 But not a ton, and those Giant Inverted Boomerangs are really freaking good.
+And they're getting an RMC Raptor.
+Those are always fun.
 And much more that we'll go over throughout this review.

 There is a link to a review of all the Rollercoasters at Silverwood.

 Please keep in mind that there is no review of Stunt Pilot because it didn't exist when I last visited.